Functional Linear Regression with Mixed Predictors: Appendices

 The condition \eqref{eq:X almost surely} requires that the second moment of $\| X\|_{ W^{\alpha, 2}} $ is finite, which implies $X \in W^{\alpha,2}$ almost surely.
 Due to the fact that the functional covariates $\{X_t\}_{t=1}^T$ are partially observed, to derive finite-sample guarantees, we need to establish uniform control over the approximation error

-This requires the realized sample paths $\{X_t\}_{t=1}^T$ to be regular in some sense.
-In particular, the second moment condition in \eqref{eq:X almost surely} can be used to show that $\{\|X_t\|_{\wot}\}_{t=1}^T$ are bounded with high probability, which implies $\{X_t\}_{t=1}^T$ are H\"{o}lder smooth with H\"{o}lder parameter $ \alpha -1/2>0$ by the well-known Morrey inequality~(see \Cref{theorem:Morrey} in Appendix \ref{sec:Holder_smooth} for more details).
-In \Cref{example:joint smooth} of \Cref{sec-app-disc-assump}, we further provide a concrete example and show that \eqref{eq:X almost surely} holds under the mild condition that the eigenvalues of the covariance operator $\Sigma_X$ decay at any polynomial rate faster than 2.
+This requires the realized sample paths $\{X_t\}_{t=1}^T$ to be regular.
+In particular, the second moment condition in \eqref{eq:X almost surely} can be used to show that $\{\|X_t\|_{\wot}\}_{t=1}^T$ are bounded with high probability, which implies $\{X_t\}_{t=1}^T$ are H\"{o}lder smooth with H\"{o}lder parameter $ \alpha -1/2>0$ by the Morrey inequality~(see \Cref{theorem:Morrey} in Appendix \ref{sec:Holder_smooth} for more details).
+In \Cref{example:joint smooth} in \Cref{sec-app-disc-assump}, we further provide a concrete example to illustrate a sufficient condition for \eqref{eq:X almost surely}.